tschf/unphoto/README.md

 # unphoto

-Download the pic of the day from differing sources.
-This is inspired by another application I had that would download and set a new wallpaper each day.
-Currently it's only working with The Guardian daily photo's.
+Utility for setting a randomized photo to your wallpaper.
+Currently implemented proviers:

+* Guardian - Uses picture of the day
+* Local - You point to a folder on your system

 ## Usage

-A few example usage examples
+A few example usage patterns:

 ```
 unphoto --guardian